Differentiable Thermodynamic Phase-Equilibria for Machine Learning: Relation to previous work

 where $E_i$ denotes the energy of state $i$, $k_B$ is the Boltzmann constant, and $T$ is the temperature.
 In the previous equation, $p\left( E_i\right)$ is the probability that the system occupies the energy state $E_i$, which is given by:

 In the thermodynamic limit, the resulting probability distribution $p(E_i)\propto \exp(-E_i/k_B T)$ becomes sharply peaked around the equilibrium state, which justifies the classical treatment of thermodynamic equilibrium as the solution of a deterministic minimization problem.
-This probabilistic structure provides a natural theoretical foundation for introducing smooth relaxations of equilibrium calculations.
-The softmax function, which rescales the n-elements $\hat{x}_1,...,\hat{x}_n$ of an array in the range $(0,1)$ and is defined as~\cite{agazzi2025global, nesterov2005smooth}:
+This probabilistic structure coincides with the mathematical formulation of the smooth relaxations of the $\arg\min$ operator over the discrete elements of a vector.
+The softmax function, which rescales the n-elements $\hat{x}_1,...,\hat{x}_n$ of a vector in the range $(0,1)$ and is defined as~\cite{agazzi2025global, nesterov2005smooth}:

-is mathematically equivalent to a Boltzmann-weighted distribution over discrete energy states and therefore admits a direct physical interpretation when applied to discretized thermodynamic potentials.
+has the same mathematical structure as a Boltzmann-weighted distribution over discrete energy states.
 Introducing a temperature-like parameter $\tau$ (which, in the Boltzmann distribution, is equivalent to the $k_BT$ term) controls the sharpness of this distribution and recovers the classical equilibrium solution in the limit $\tau$ $\to 0$, while yielding a regular and differentiable mapping for finite $\tau$.
 In our view, the statistical mechanics interpretation of the phase equilibrium problem is complementary to the direct application of relaxing discrete variables in order to obtain meaningful gradients.
-In S1 in the SI, we show that the proposed equilibrium solver can be derived from thermodynamics by considering composition fluctuations over a finite set of admissible states at fixed temperature $T$, pressure $p$, and overall composition $z$.
-Therein, we derive and discuss two equivalent formulations of our approach.
+In S1 in the SI, we show that the proposed equilibrium solver is mathematically similar to a statistical-thermodynamics ensemble which considers composition fluctuations over a finite set of admissible states at fixed temperature $T$, pressure $p$, and overall composition $z$.
 Furthermore, we provide specific case studies using the algorithm to compute pure component vapor pressure as well as a ternary LLLE of an ionic liquid system in S2 in the SI.